jupyterlab/jupyterlab/docs/source/getting_started/installation.rst

 - The settings are selected but nothing changes, or when extension manager is
 - JupyterLab's logs don't have the 400 return codes when `PUT` requests are issued.
-- If your Jupyterlab logs are on elastic search, you'll see `Unexpected token / in JSON at position`, signalling that the comments are invalid JSON.
+- If your JupyterLab logs are on Elastic Search, you'll see `Unexpected token / in JSON at position`.
+This comes from the JSON5 comments not being valid JSON.